DKMS-LSL/typeloader/user_manual/view_sample.md

   * External sample ID
   * Cell line
   * Customer
+  * Provenance
+  * Collection Date

-The table can be edited to add or change the customer.
+The table can be edited to add or change the customer, provenance and collection date.
 It is also possible to change the external sample ID (to correct mis-spellings etc.) via a rightclick menu.

 ##  Alleles
 This table shows all target alleles generated from this sample, with information to identify them and easily see their status values: